 All automotive shops that are licensed to perform the Missouri emissions inspections should have the GVIP sign displayed as well as a sign that declares the location to be an official station licensed to perform vehicle inspections under the auspices of the Missouri State Highway Patrol.

 Need an Inspection?
 Don’t Delay – Visit the Pros at Telle Tire

-Whether it’s for your vehicle’s brakes or engine, don’t delay – visit the pros at Telle Tire.
+Whether it’s for your vehicle’s brakes or engine, don’t delay – visit the pros at Telle Tire & Auto Centers.
 As one of the area’s Missouri emissions testing locations, we provide both safety inspections and emissions testing required by the state.
 Our ASE-certified technicians can perform these inspections quickly and efficiently so you can get it done without heavily disrupting your schedule, and with great customer service.
 Visiting us for another service?
 We also offer a complimentary 21-point vehicle inspection with every service and auto repair to ensure your vehicle is in top condition.